 Oregon Carryforward Credits:

 These credits are not refundable.
 They can't exceed your tax liability for the current tax year, but you may carry forward the unused amount to a later tax year.
-Please refer to Oregon Publication OR-17 for instructions for the specific credit you are claiming for specific details.

 - State Section